Dale Bumpers College of Agricultural, Food and Life Sciences

 Academic Advising

 Bumpers College advising mission is to enhance the educational experience and maximize opportunities for students.
 Therefore, we are committed to a strong, effective academic advising program.
 Advising plays a significant role in the developmental process of educating students for lifelong learning.
 The advising relationship is a partnership between student and advisor and is dependent on effective communication and regular contact.
-This partnership has shared responsibilities which culminate in student.
+This partnership has shared responsibilities which culminate in student success.

 Selection of a Major